taubmann/markdown-extra-editor/README.md

 ### Features

 * Fast even on long Documents (by deactivating auto-transcoding)
+* works on Mobile Devices
-* plain Vanilla-JS (even faster)
+* plain Vanilla-JS (faster than using Libs)
 * Auto-Indentation / Auto-Completition for Lists, Tabs, ... (i missed that!)
 * switchable Split-Window (Editor | HTML-Preview | both)
-* "Table of Contents" in Preview
+* "Table of Contents" in Preview for some Elements (Headings, Comments, Quotes, ...)
 * synchronized scrolling
-* HTML-Comments are shown as Tool-tip <!--i like to comment my Texts -->
+* HTML-Comments are shown as Tooltip <!-- i like to comment my texts -->
 * easy extendible (simple to understand)

 ### Why?